gstoica27/KnOTS/README.md

-# Model Merging with SVD to Tie the KnOTS
+# Model Merging with SVD to Tie the KnOTS [ICLR 2025]

 This is the official implementation of **KnOTS** from our paper: